fcadusims-droid/KESTLER-REPO/PROJECT_D_GDD.md

 The truth about what Kenny is — that he lives in a simulation, that the upload happened, that death in that world is permanent, that the servers are being destroyed as he exists inside them — does not arrive as a revelation.
 It arrives as accumulation.

 The puzzle of Project D is not an enigma with a single hidden solution.
 It is the progressive reconstruction of a reality that the game itself never directly names.
 The fragments exist in the world, scattered throughout the entire journey.
 The work of connecting them is entirely the player's.
 No system confirms when a connection has been made correctly.
-No screen says "you found a clue." **The revelation happens in the head of the person playing — or does not happen, if the fragments were not accumulated.**
+No screen says "you found a clue."

+**A precise claim about how the revelation works:** for most players, the core revelation will arrive in the late-game scenes — cutscenes and scripted narrative moments that deliver the information directly.
+The puzzle does not replace those scenes.
+It precedes them.
+What the puzzle changes is the emotional register in which those scenes land: for the player who accumulated fragments and drew connections, the late-game scenes are confirmation of what was already feared.
+For the player who did not, they are news.
+Both are valid experiences of the same events.
+The puzzle is the mechanism of enrichment, not the mechanism of delivery.
+The document would be dishonest to describe it otherwise.

 ### The Three Types of Fragment